-Katrina, Sandy, and Harvey have all brought flood proofing and hurricane proofing to the forefront of many architects minds.
-I personally have been involved with designing and rebuilding homes destroyed by Sandy.
-Flood Proof and hurricane proof house design is becoming more and more important in recent years.
-Here are a some ideas for flood proof house design.
-All photos in this article are from actual projects we worked on.
+Hurricanes and Super Storms like Sandy have all brought flood proofing and hurricane proofing to the forefront of many architects minds.
+Our Architecture Firm has been involved with designing and rebuilding 9 homes destroyed by Sandy in New York.
+Hurricane Proof and Flood Proof House Design is becoming more and more important in recent years.

 Elevate Houses in the Flood Zone